taosdata/driver-go/examples/README.md

 ./taoslogtail
 ```

-It will subscribe table `log.log`, once new log item entered, it
+`taoslogtail` will subscribe table `log.log`, and `tail` the log. once new log item entered, it will
-prints the log item out:
+print the log item as below:
 ```
 May 28 04:39:01.374 0 ...:6030 user:... login from ..., result:success
 ```